cityofaustin/Residential-Permitting/_content/resources/sample-plans.md

 in_resources_menu: true
 menu_sort_order: 2
 lead_markdown: Use these examples to help you create the type of plans that are accepted when applying for a permit.
-description: Examples of effective sample plans.
+seo_description: Examples of effective sample plans.
 _hide_content: true

 ---